hazuki797/hazuki797.github.io/README.md

 Thank you for taking the time to explore my portfolio!
 If you have any questions or would like to get in touch, please don't hesitate to contact me.

+<h2>Roadmap of future improvements:</h2>
-It will continue to evolve as I collect more projects to showcase.
+More projects will be added as I learn more skills as a fullstack programmer.